mlab-modules/DATALOGGER01/README.md

-# DATALOGGER01 - MLAB's Versatile Electronic Module
+# DATALOGGER01 - MLAB's Versatile processor module

 The DATALOGGER01 is a versatile electronic module designed by MLAB, containing an ATmega1284p processor.
 The module is programmable in the Arduino IDE and compatible with a variety of development environments and programming languages.